-Many Indigenous languages are disappearing due to colonialism, residential schools, backward government policy, and now there are fewer and fewer fluent speakers.
+Many Indigenous languages are disappearing due to colonialism, residential schools and backward government policies.
+As the years pass there are fewer and fewer fluent speakers left.

-The Pacific Association of First Nations Women is participating in a Cree and Ojibway Language Project.
-Several elders, who are fluent in their language, have been brought on as teachers.
-This program is open to Indigenous people who have Cree or Ojibway background.
-Families with children are invited to participate.
+The Pacific Association of First Nations Women is facilitating a Cree and Ojibway Language Program.
+Several elders who are fluent in either language have volunteered to be teachers and pass down their knowledge.
+This program is open to Indigenous people who are of Cree or Ojibway decent.
+Children are welcome and encouraged to participate.

 There are several steps in the program:

 - Introduction to Cree and Ojibway language program: is just now finishing up its fourth cycle and will start a BASIC Cree and Ojibway class in January 2020.

 - Cree and Ojibway Conversations Circles: New class information to come!

 - Cree and Ojibway Drop In Circles: New class information to come!